madhuramsundararaj/Loan-Analytics/README.md

   |
   Stage 2 - Python: Clean < Engineer features < Detect anaomalies
   |
-  stage 3 - Power BI: Interactive dashboard for business users
+  Stage 3 - Power BI: Interactive dashboard for business users

   Each stage has a clear job and passes its output to the next.
   This mirrors how real data teams are strcutcured in Indian BFSI firms.